- Federal Income Tax Rates:

 - Your standard deduction is used to reduce your taxable income if you do not use Schedule A to itemize your deductions, or if your Schedule A itemized deduction is less than your standard deduction.
 Your standard deduction is based on your filing status.
-For 2018, the standard deductions are: **STANDARDDEDUCTION_TAXYEAR_DEFINITION**
+The standard deductions are: **STANDARDDEDUCTION_TAXYEAR_DEFINITION**

 - Medical and dental expenses